+Page 2

-Page 2 available at e which would be impacted by the each school presently .
-Please no which may have already been approach been approa ote that these schools w below, along with the physical capacity ill also be impacted by other developments but which are not yet built.
-School Name Painted Sky Elementary Coronado K-8 Ironwood Ridge High School Capacity 645 1213 2541 Spaces Currently Available 290 535 882 If I can provi ide any additional information, please feel free to conta ct me.
-Kristin Mage Magaziasz dziasz ve Assistant to the Legal Depa rtment
+The schools which would be impacted by this population are listed below, along with the physical capacity available at each school presently.
+Please note that these schools will also be impacted by other developments in this area which may have already been approved by the Council but which are not yet built.

+School Name School Capacity Spaces Currently Available

+Painted Sky Elementary 645 290

+Coronado K-8 1213 535

+Ironwood Ridge High 2541 882

+If I can provide any additional information, please feel free to contact me.

+Sincerely,

+Kristin Magdziasz

+Administrative Assistant to the Legal Department